Best Erasable Colored Pencils

-Another bit of a surprise appearance, the Albrecht Dürer Watercolor Pencils are among some of the highest rated watercolor pencils that we have ever tested.
+Another bit of a surprise appearance, the Albrecht Dürer Watercolor Pencils are among some of the highest-rated watercolor pencils that we have ever tested.
 Their color intensity and control are some of the best in the industry.
-And typically pencils that produce a lot of color easily aren’t great at being erased, right?
-Well in the case of the Albrecht Dürers, the fact that they respond so well to water and solvents actually makes them a good choice.
-We have found that if you apply very light strokes (key word is “very”), you can easily remove these strokes with a bit of water and some tissue paper.
-Once you start layering and applying thicker passes, this can become more a challenge.
-But for someone who has a steady and gentle hand, you may actually find that your favorite set of Albrecht Dürer Watercolor Pencils can also double as a good erasable pencil.
+And typically pencils that produce a lot of colors easily aren’t great at being erased, right?
+Well in the case of the Albrecht Dürers, the fact that they respond so well to water and solvents makes them a good choice.
+We have found that if you apply very light strokes (the keyword is “very”), you can easily remove these strokes with a bit of water and some tissue paper.
+Once you start layering and applying for thicker passes, this can become more of a challenge.
+But for someone who has a steady and gentle hand, you may find that your favorite set of Albrecht Dürer Watercolor Pencils can also double as a good erasable pencil.

 Stabilo CarbOthello Colored Pencils

 If you are a fan of non-traditional colored pencils, then you may have delved into chalk and pastel pencils.
-These pencils are great for blending but can be a bit stubborn when it comes to completely removing them from canvas.
-However, we have found that the Stabilo CarbOthello are among some of the best in that regard.
-This is thanks to them being quite water soluble.
-In our testing, adding a bit of water and doing a 1-2 combination between using tissue paper to soak up color followed by some gentle eraser strokes can do the trick.
+These pencils are great for blending but can be a bit stubborn when it comes to completely removing them from the canvas.
+However, we have found that the Stabilo CarbOthello is among some of the best in that regard.
+This is thanks to them being quite water-soluble.
+In our testing, adding a bit of water and doing a 1-2 combination using tissue paper to soak up color followed by some gentle eraser strokes can do the trick.
 Just make sure that you are using a resilient paper that is up to the challenge of that extra stress.

 Derwent Graphitint Pencils

 While not technically a colored pencil, we felt the need to include the Derwent Graphitint in this article.
-These pencils are made of a very water soluble graphite core.
+These pencils are made of a very water-soluble graphite core.
 The fact that it is made of both graphite and also water-soluble elements makes it very easy to work with (particularly when trying to remove color).
 However, be sure to use light strokes.
-These graphite pencils actually put down a lot of deep, dark color quite easily.
+These graphite pencils put down a lot of deep, dark colors quite easily.
 And if you apply with much force, your strokes may quickly become too intense to be able to be completely removed.